delta-emil/city-planner-pharaoh/README.md

 # TODO

+- only N 2x2 of gatehouse should have the des effect!
+- fix farm irrigation
+    - fix the algorith - it's 4 tiles to the Farm's N tile; single ditch tile doesn't count
+    - show on floodplains
 - on paste failing because of no space, show ghosts for a moment so user can know the problem (maybe show on key down, resolve on key up?)
     - alternative idea: have a paste button/Ctrl+V activate placing the buildings from clipboard like when dragging
+        - this could also free up the right-click for scrolling like in Julius
 - nicer display names for buildings
-- fix farm irrigation - understand and fix the algorith; show on floodplains

 Low prio:

+- option to show walker start/finish tiles for a building
 - Copy-Paste Terrain
 - hold Shift to paint Terrain in a rectangle
 - keyboard shortcuts
 - button icons
 - export to image/html(?)
+- auto-downgrade plazas with a venue over them